 Some of the sources we use to collect competitive data are:

-Competitor Intelligence Process
+Competitive Intelligence Process

 For each project, GDIC experts mine a large number data sources and structure the resulting data in a way that makes analyzing and extracting insight efficient.
 This process enables us to create a 360-degree view of your competitors.